UVicLibrary/VaultToSpotlight/mapping_document/README.md

 ### Facet Fields (-ftesi, -ftesim suffix)

-Suffixes such as "ftesi" or "ftesim" indicate facet fields (e.g. ).
-Typically, they have the same contents as their non-faceted counterpart (e.g. ).
-See the [Metadata Concerns](../metadata_concerns/README.md#facet-fields) section for more information on how this is indexed in Spotlight and what the final result looks like.
+Suffixes such as "ftesi" or "ftesim" indicate facet fields (e.g. spotlight_upload_dc_Date-Created_Searchable_ftesi, spotlight_upload_dc_Type_Genre_ftesim).
+See the [User Document](../user_document/README.md#facet-fields) section for more information on how this is indexed in Spotlight and what the final result looks like.

 ### Annotation Fields